 A book that has been recommended to me by many.
 I really enjoyed a look at traditional advertising as well as evergreen advice that will still work today.
 A few things that stuck out were the importance of copywriting and how the skills of a great copywriter are hard to find and master.
 It gives you a great appreciation but didn’t feel I had to read this before the others on my list.

 The Effective Executive: The Definitive Guide to Getting the Right Things Done – Peter F. Drucker

-This book has a lot of lessons on of how an executive should think.
-It gave me a lot of insight and taught me on the power of delegating and thinking more high level.
-However, I wasn’t a fan of the writing style and found it could be slow at time.
+This book has a lot of lessons on how an executive should think.
+It gave me a lot of insight and taught me the power of delegating and thinking at a more high level.
+However, I wasn’t a fan of the writing style and found it could be slow at times.
 I wasn’t able to act on some of these lessons but it did give me some food for thought.